tangshuang/nautil/docs/component/two-way-binding.md

 It can receive two arguments:

 - data: object, which to be proxied
-- reflect: opitonal, function to be called when state.show changed
+- update: opitonal, function to be called when state.show changed

 It is always used with `Store` or `Model` which have `state` property.
-We only pass `reflect` when we pass a normal object as `data`.
+We only pass `update` when we pass a normal object as `data`.